 By the way, when you use multisensory teaching, it isn’t necessary to figure out whether your child has a particular learning preference.
 That’s because the best way to teach is to involve multiple pathways to the brain rather than target just one pathway.

 Multisensory teaching is a big improvement over teaching through a single pathway to the brain, but the real power comes when you combine all three pathways at the same time.
-This is called Simultaneous Multisensory Instruction—the SMI method.
+Here at All About Learning Press, we call this Simultaneous Multisensory Instruction—the SMI method.

 SMI is a special subset of multisensory teaching.
 Instead of involving one pathway at a time, SMI activates two or three pathways to the brain simultaneously.